reproto/reproto/README.md

 The ReProto project is a language-neutral protocol specification, aimed towards describing and generating code for handling messages exchanged through JSON-based APIs.

+ReProto specifies a [DSL][dsl] that described JSON types and services.
+Using this, models can be generated using multiple different target languages.
 See [Specification][spec] for details on what the syntax of `.reproto` files is.

+See [Examples][examples] for some example protocol specifications.

-See [Integreation Tests][it] for some examples of protocol specifications.
+See [Integration Tests][it] for some examples of how protocol specifications can be used.

 **Note:** This project is in an Alpha-stage.
 Things will change a lot.

+[dsl]: #the-reproto-dsl
 [spec]: /doc/spec.md
 [examples]: /examples
 [it]: /it